AlexandrosBB/Niche/README.md

 ## 0\.
 Get County-level Boundary Data, the unit of this analysis

-Before getting started, I needed to aquire a geospatial dataset for all of the counties in the contiguous 48 U.S. states.
+Before getting started, I needed to aquire a geospatial data set for all of the counties in the contiguous 48 U.S. states.
 Fortunately, `ggplot2` packages makes this easy with the `ggplot2::map_data()` function.
 However, I knew that I would eventually like to have the data as an ‘sf’